kazulagi/plantFEM/README.md

 ### On going;
 - ContactMechanicsClass is created for 3-D, Frictionless contact.
-- Adoption for Windows, macOS
 - automatic documentation program ./doc/upgrade_readme.py
-- debugging pre-processing
+- Finite-elasto-plasticity for 3D problems is being implemented.

 ### Requests;